wp-plugins/kudobux-testimonial-widget/readme.txt

 **We are always more than happy to help.
 Reach us at support@kudobux.com

 <p>3.How many social accounts can I add </p>
-**You can add as many social accounts as you want at you cost
+**You can add as many social accounts as you want

 <p>4.Is the plugin free</p>
 **Yes this plugin is 100% free